 |Miracle Vet High Calorie Weight Gainer for Dogs &...||3,334 Reviews||Check Price|

 How to Know if Your Dog is Underweight

 It is not always easy to spot weight loss in dogs because it often happens gradually, with small changes over time, but using the below body condition score chart can help you decide whether your pup needs a special diet and dog weight gain supplement:

-Loss of appetite and gastrointestinal problems are the most common symptoms of underweight dogs, and this condition can lead to many different more serious health issues if not addressed.
+Loss of appetite and gastrointestinal problems are the most common symptoms of underweight dogs, and this condition can lead to many different, more serious health issues if not addressed.

 How to Help Your Dog Gain Weight

 In some dogs who refuse to eat, specific foods for picky eaters can be more enticing for your pet, encouraging him to consume more calories.

 Try to build up the intensity in your dog's playtime or exercise gradually, consistently increasing the time or the amount of work your dog does, which will make him hungrier.

-If you already know that your dog has a medical problem that lead to his weight loss, it is important to address this health problem first before adjusting his diet or using a dog weight gain supplement.
+If you already know that your dog has a medical problem that leads to weight loss, it is important to first address this health problem before adjusting his diet or using a dog weight gain supplement.